 Game of Thrones is named after and based on the best-selling first installment of a 4,000-page series of books by George R.R.
 Martin.
 Martin used to work in television, writing for The Twilight Zone and the CBS series Beauty and the Beast, but he felt limited by television's tight budgets and shooting schedules, so he turned to books.

 "In books you can have [an] unlimited budget and you can have a cast of thousands and you can have the most magnificent sets and castle[s].
 You can [have] battles in which millions of people are fighting," Martin says.

 There's an irony to Martin's books — created specifically as something he thought could never get on TV — being brought to the small screen by other people.
 Benioff and fellow co-creator Dan Weiss say Martin's TV sensibility made Game of Thrones easy to adapt, in spite of the novel's complexity and length.

-Martin is acting as an executive producer for the show — he's even written a few scripts.
-He says the network was solicitous of his opinions and approval, which makes sense given that his original book sold over 4 million copies.
+Martin is acting as an executive producer for the show — he has even written a few scripts.
+He says the network was solicitous of his opinions and approval, which makes sense given that his original book sold more than 4 million copies.

 "There's an enormous audience out there for fantasy, for sophisticated adult fantasy, I think," Martin says.

 And right now, that audience is in the midst of an on-screen fantasy drought: there's no Hobbit in the foreseeable future; no great shows, like Lost, that appeal to fantasy fans; and it's still a few months until the summer buffet of high-end fantasy movies.

 "It's not reckless, what they're doing," says Anthony Kelso, a media studies professor at Iona College in New Rochelle, N.Y.